AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

-\textbf{Results of Style Transfer.} Lastly, we also show the generation results of our AttentionGAN on the style transfer task.
-Results compared with the leading method, i.e., CycleGAN, are shown in Fig.~\ref{fig:style}.
+\textbf{Results of Style Transfer.} We also show the generation results of our AttentionGAN on the style transfer task.
+The results compared with the leading method, i.e., CycleGAN, are shown in Fig.~\ref{fig:style}.
 We observe that the proposed AttentionGAN generates much sharper and diverse results than CycleGAN.

 \textbf{Quantitative Comparison.} We follow UAIT~\cite{mejjati2018unsupervised} and adopt KID~\cite{binkowski2018demystifying} to evaluate the generated images by different methods.
-Results of horse $\leftrightarrow$ zebra and apple $\leftrightarrow$ orange are shown in Table~\ref{tab:kid}.
+The results of horse $\leftrightarrow$ zebra and apple $\leftrightarrow$ orange are shown in Table~\ref{tab:kid}.
 We observe that AttentionGAN achieves the lowest KID on H $\rightarrow$ Z, Z $\rightarrow$ H and O $\rightarrow$ A translation tasks.
 We note that both UAIT and CycleGAN produce a lower KID score on apple to orange translation (A $\rightarrow$ O) but have poor quality image generation as shown in Fig.~\ref{fig:a2o}.

-Moreover, following U-GAT-IT~\cite{kim2019ugatit}, we conduct a perceptual study to evaluate the generated images.
-Specifically, 50 participants are shown the generated images from different methods including our AttentionGAN with source image, and asked to select the best generated image to target domain, i.e., zebra and orange.
-Results of both horse to zebra translation and apple to orange translation are shown in Table~\ref{tab:amt}.
-We observe that the proposed method outperforms other baselines including U-GAT-IT on both tasks.
+Moreover, following U-GAT-IT~\cite{kim2019ugatit}, we conducted a perceptual study to evaluate the generated images on Horse2Zebra and Apple2Orange.
+Specifically, 50 participants are shown the generated images from different methods including AttentionGAN with source image, and asked to select the best generated image to the target domain.
+The results are shown in Table~\ref{tab:amt}.
+We observe that the proposed method outperforms other baselines including U-GAT-IT on these four tasks.